alyciacan/alyciacan/README.md

 <ul>
 <li>I'm a Mod 3 student in the Front-End program at <a href="https://turing.edu/">Turing School of Software and Design</a>
 <li>I am always looking for ways to make my code and communications cleaner and more effective.
-<li>I pride myself on my organization, problem-solving, collaboration and leadership skills, and my waffle recipe.
+<li>I pride myself on my organization, problem-solving, collaboration and leadership skills, and my waffle recipe 🧇 .
 <li>I’m excited about <i>edTech</i> and <i>MedTech</i>.
 As a former therapist and educator, I want to make therapists' and educators' lives easier!
 <li>Ask me about <b>neurodiversity</b> and how we can make the world a better place for <em>all</em> the beautiful brains 🧠
 <li>Fun fact: My dearest ambition would be to serve a cake 🍰 to Paul Hollywood and Prue Leith.